 This paper maps the connections between India’s and the Philippines’ increasing role in the provision of nurses for international markets and the sustainable development goals related to training and migration governance.
 The international mobility of health workers is an important feature of the global health landscape that has traditionally seen workers from less developed Global South nations move to more developed Global North and now GCC nations.
 While there have been some international efforts to contain the negative effects of this mobility on health systems under stress, their influence has been limited.
-Health systems in India and the Philippines both offer well provisioned urban systems, but weaker service in rural areas, and the extensive privatization of health systems skews service quality towards those in higher income brackets.
+Health systems in India and the Philippines both offer well-provisioned urban systems, but weaker service in rural areas, and the extensive privatization of health systems skews service quality towards those in higher income brackets.
 India and the Philippines are also the top two source countries sending nurses to the US and other destination markets.
 State facilitation of this international migration or labour export suggests comprehensive national policy agendas to enhance retention through workplace improvement are unlikely.
 The solution to nursing supply appears to be overproduction through extensive privatization of the education and training sector, which in turn reduces quality and creates greater debt for students, making international migration options more attractive and necessary.
 Once engaged in the international migration circuit, nurses face enhanced vulnerabilities within the recruitment sector.
-Efforts at ethical migration and recruitment still construct the female migrant as one in need of protection, which often translates into restrictions of the migration channels open to them and contributes to the discursive construction of female migrants as subservient to national and familial objectives.
-In order at attain a position in key destination markets nurses may engage in two step migration, involving multiple migrations and employment experiences en route to better options, or by engaging in different initial visa categories, for example as a domestic temporary worker or student.
-In each case the two step migration process adds complexity, cost and time to the migration journey.
+Efforts at ethical migration and recruitment construct the female migrant as one in need of protection, which often translates into restrictions of the migration channels open to them and contributes to the discursive construction of female migrants as subservient to national and familial objectives.
+In order at attain a position in key destination markets nurses may engage in two-step migration, involving multiple migrations and employment experiences en route to better options, or by engaging in different initial visa categories.
+In each case, the two-step migration process adds complexity, cost and time to the migration journey.
 Nurses trained in India and the Philippines are also subject to complex and lengthy processes of credential assessment and professional regulation once in destination markets, which demands time and financial commitment and can result in credential devaluation.